This is 99% Invisible, I’m Roman Mars.

 DM: But really the underlying problem is that you’ve ecologically turned a mighty river into a series of lakes.

-DM: Around the Puget Sound, where I live, around Seattle, we’re estimated to be down to about 10 percent of the salmon that we had historically.
+DM: Around the Puget Sound, where I live around Seattle, we’re estimated to be down to about 10 percent of the salmon that we had historically.
 Throughout the region, it’s somewhere like 5 or 8 percent, and the Columbia River I think it’s down to 2 percent.
-You know, it varies.
+You know, it varies by river to river.

 DM: And I think that that’s a characteristic of a lot of environmental systems.
 They’re actually more complex than we realize.